Virtual exemption permits for Blue Badge holders

 What is a modal filter?

-A modal filter is a road closure for motor vehicles, which continues to enable people to walk and cycle through the closure point.
+A modal filter is a point along the road which prohibits motor vehicles from passing through, but which continues to enable people to walk and cycle through.
 Two main types of modal filters will be used:

 • Standard modal filter: